Alicante, Spain

 She graduated from the Vaganova Academy in 1967.
 And from this time was the first dancer in the Chamber Ballet directed by Gusev, where she danced leading roles in ballets such as Giselle, Don Quijote, Korsar and others.
 Since the 70´s she was the first dancer in the most prestigious theaters; She was the big star in“Choreographic Miniatures” of Leonid Yakobson, an excellent and very recognized worldwide choreographer.
 In most ballet encyclopedias she was considered as one of the most virtuous ballerinas of the XX century.
 She is a big living legend of ballet, and it´s a real honor to have her in our course.

 Since the end of her dance career until today, Tatiana has excelled and left an indelible mark as a mentor and tutor of many professional artists, giving them the stamp of ballet stars.
+Tatiana Sevostianova (Kvasova) worked as the tutor of the prestigious company of the Boris Eifman Dance Academy and for many years servad as a senior teacher and methodologist at the Eifman Dance Academy.

 She has given large number of master classes all over the world: United States , European Union countries, Japan and others.